LEARN TO PLAY THE UKULELE IN A WEEKEND

 This is a wonderful first song to learn because you only need one finger for each chord.
-They always push a ferret up.
+They just move a fret up.
 Honestly, you play this within half an hour.
 Even if you’ve never held an instrument before.
 You will find the chords and the lyrics in the book.
 Shanin plays the small, super fine Carvalho soprano traditional here.

 Am I in love